-Several scholarships are available based on various qualifications and academic merit.
-See also https://grad.ucalgary.ca/awards/opportunities/university_awards
+The Faculty of Graduate Studies offers awards to new students through the annual Entrance Competition.
+Several scholarships are available based on various qualifications and academic merit, see also University Awards.

-- Starting in September 2014, qualifying CMD students will receive a full CMD scholarship to support their research and creative work.
+- Qualifying CMD students will receive CMD scholarship funding to support their research and creative work.

 - In order to qualify for the CMD scholarship, students need to be in good academic standing, and be actively engaged in their CMD creative work and research, confirmed by both of their supervisors.

-- Students who are receiving any other major scholarship ($17,000 or more for one academic year) will not qualify for a CMD scholarship during that year.
+- Students who are receiving any other major scholarship (CAD17,000 or more for one academic year) will not qualify for CMD scholarship funding during that year.

-- International students will be reimbursed 75% of the visa differential tuition fee.
+- Additionally, international students will receive a partial reimbursement (currently 75%) of the visa differential tuition fee.

-- Teaching is a vital and extremely valuable component of the CMD academic experience and all CMD students are strongly encouraged to engage in teaching during their degree.
-MSc and PhD students who are receiving the CMD scholarships will be required to TA at least one course during their CMD degree (or, in the case of qualifying PhD students, possibly being provided with the opportunity to teach a course as Sessional Instructors).
+- Teaching is a vital and extremely valuable component of the CMD academic experience and all CMD students are expected to engage in teaching during their degree.
+MSc and PhD students who are receiving the CMD scholarship funding will be required to TA at least one course during their CMD degree (or, in the case of qualifying PhD students, possibly being provided with the opportunity to teach a course as Sessional Instructors).

-- Since CMD is not running any undergraduate courses of its own, the assignments of CMD students to GAT or Sessional Instructor positions will occur by carefully aligning the CMD affiliated Departments’ teaching needs with the student skills and wishes and with their supervisors' agreement and support.
+- Since CMD is not running any undergraduate courses of its own, the assignments of CMD students to TA or Sessional Instructor positions will occur by carefully aligning the CMD affiliated departments’ teaching needs with the student's skills and wishes and with their supervisors' agreement and support.

-- CMD students will be provided with (selective and limited) CMD travel awards – details to follow.
+- CMD students might be provided with (selective and limited) CMD travel awards.